corndeladmin/DevOps-Unit-6-Workshop/README.md

 > - Press `i` to enter **Insert mode** to type text.
 Press `Escape` to return to **Command mode**.
 > - From Command mode you can save & exit by typing `:wq` and then pressing `Enter`.

-Once this complete try disconnecting and reconnecting to the VM over SSH (if you are not prompted for a password you know it has worked!).
+Once this is complete try disconnecting and reconnecting to the VM over SSH (if you are not prompted for a password you know it has worked!).

 ### Getting started with Chimera
 This workshop revolves around fixing up a tool called Chimera, which comprises a web application and a command line tool.
 The web application displays data on a map, and the command line tool generates datasets for the web application to display.